evergreen-ci/lobster/README.md

 * You can now view lobster by going to `http://<Host>:<Port>/lobster?server=<Host>:<Port>/api/log`.
 The root directory for the local server is build`./build `, so you can place local log files in this directory to allow them to be resolved by the local server.

+# Dev Guide

+## Running locally
+For development use, after running `npm install`, simply run `npm start`.
+This will automatically recompile your code and refresh the browser

 ## Building
 `npm build` will place build artifacts inside the `build` directory

 ## Testing

 The testing framework is Jest, with Enzyme.
-See src/example.spec.js for a sample of how to test with these tools
+See src/components/Fetch/search.spec.js for a sample of how to test with these tools

 To run in local development: